alangpierce/alangpierce.github.io/source/_posts/2014-07-07-bigbingo-khan-academys-new-bigquery-backed-a-b-testing-framework.markdown

 donations, it's important to us to have an efficient infrastructure so we can focus our money on improving education, not upkeep.

-A/B Testing at Khan Academy
+A/B testing at Khan Academy
 -----

 A/B testing isn't just some occasional tool at Khan Academy; it's an important part